xjylxr/getting-and-cleaning-data-course-project/README.md

 Third, you will find two output files are generated in the current working directory: merged_data.txt: contains a data frame called cleanedData with 10299*68 dimension. data_with_means.txt: it contains a data frame called result with 180*68 dimension.

-Finally, use data <- read.table("data_with_means.txt"), read the file.
-Since we are required to get the average of each variable for each activity and each subject, and there are 6 activities in total and 30 subjects in total, we have 180 rows with all combinations for each of the 66 features.